hectorcorrea/solr-for-newbies/tutorial.md

 ### Putting it all together

-If we look at the tokenizer and filters defined for the `text_general` field type at *index time* we would see that we are tokenizing with the `StandardTokenizer` and filtering with the `StopFilter` and the `LowerCaseFilter` filters.
+When we looked at the definition for the `text_en` field type we noticed that at *index time* several filters were applied (`StopFilterFactory`, `LowerCaseFilterFactory`, `EnglishPossessiveFilterFactory`, `KeywordMarkerFilterFactory`, and `PorterStemFilterFactory`.)

-Notice that the at *query time* an extra filter, the `SynonymGraphFilter`, is applied for this field type.

-If we *index* the text "The television is broken!" the tokenizer and filters defined in the `indexAnalyzer` will transform this text to four tokens: "the", "television", "is", and "broken".
-Notice how the tokens were lowercased ("The" became "the") and the exclamation sign was dropped.
+That means that if we *index* the text "The Television is Broken!" in a `text_en` field the filters defined in the `indexAnalyzer` will transform this text into two tokens: "televis", and "broken".
+Notice how the tokens were lowercased, the stop words ("the" and "is") dropped, and only the stem of the word "television" was indexed.

-Likewise, if we *query* for the text "The TV is broken!" the tokenizer and filters defined in the `queryAnalyzer` will convert the text to the following tokens: "the", "television", "televisions", "tvs", "tv", "is", and "broken".
-Notice that an additional transformation was done to this text, namely, the word "TV" was expanded to four synonyms.
-This is because the `queryAnalyzer` uses the `SynonymGraphFilter` and a standard Solr configuration comes with those four synonyms predefined in the `synonyms.txt` file.
+Likewise, the definition for `text_en` included the additional filter `SynonymGraphFilter` at *query time*.
+So if we were to *query* for the text "The TV is Broken!"
+Solr will run this text through the filters indicated in the `queryAnalyzer` section and generate the following tokens: "televis", "tv", and "broken".
+Notice that an additional transformation was done to this text, namely, the word "TV" was expanded to its synonyms.
+This is because the `queryAnalyzer` uses the `SynonymGraphFilter` and a standard Solr configuration comes with those synonyms predefined in the `synonyms.txt` file.

 The Solr [Analysis Screen](https://lucene.apache.org/solr/guide/7_0/analysis-screen.html) in the [Solr Admin](http://localhost:8983/solr/#/bibdata/analysis) tool is a great way to see a particular text is either indexed or queried by Solr *depending on the field type*.
 Here is a few examples to try:

 * Enter "The quick brown fox jumps over the lazy dog" in the "Field Value (*index*)", select `string` as the field type and see how is indexed.
-Then select `text_general` and see how is indexed.
-Lastly, select `text_en` and see how is indexed.
+Then select `text_general` and click "Analyze Values" to see how it's indexed.
+Lastly, select `text_en` and see how it's indexed.
+You might want to uncheck the "Verbose output" to see the differences more clearly.

 * With the text still on the "Field Value (*index*)" text box, enter "The quick brown fox jumps over the LAZY dog" on the "Field Value (*query*)" and try the different field types (`string/text_general/text_en`) again to see how each of them shows different matches.

 * Try changing the text on the "Field Value (*query*)" text box to "The quick brown foxes jumped over the LAZY dogs".
-Try again with the different field types to see the matches.
+Compare the results using `text_general` versus `text_en`.

-* Now enter "The TV is broken!" on the "Field Value (*index*)" text box, blank the "Field Value (*query*)" text box, select `text_general`, and see how the value is indexed.
-Then do the reverse, blank the indexed value and enter "The TV is broken!" on the "Field Value (*query*)" text box and notice synonyms being applied.
+* Now enter "The TV is broken!" on the "Field Value (*index*)" text box, clear the "Field Value (*query*)" text box, select `text_en`, and see how the value is indexed.
+Then do the reverse, clear the indexed value and enter "The TV is broken!" on the "Field Value (*query*)" text box and notice synonyms being applied.

 * Now enter "The TV is broken!" on the "Field Value (*index*)" text box and "the television is broken" on the "Field Value (*query*)".
-Notice how they are matched because the use of synonyms applied for `text_general` fields.
+Notice how they are matched because the use of synonyms applied for `text_en` fields.

-Quiz: When we tested the text "The television is broken" with the `text_general` field type we probably expected the word "the" to be dropped since it's a stop word in the English language.
-Can you guess why it was not dropped?
-Hint: try the same text but with the `text_en` field type instead and see what happens.
+* Now enter "The TV is broken!" on the "Field Value (*index*)" text box and clear the "Field Value (*query*)" text box, select `text_general` and notice how the stop words were not removed because we are not using English specific rules.

 ## Handling text in Chinese, Japanese, and Korean (optional)

 If your data has text in Chinese, Japanese, or Korean (CJK) Solr has built-in support for searching text in these languages using the proper transformations.
 Just as Solr uses different transformation when using field type `text_en` instead of `text_general` Solr applies different rules when using field type `text_cjk`.

 You can see the definition of this field type with the following command.
-Notice how there are several filters (`CJKWidthFilterFactory`, `LowerCaseFilterFactory`, `CJKBigramFilterFactory`) that are different from what we saw in the `text_general` definition.
+Notice how there are two new filters (`CJKWidthFilterFactory` and `CJKBigramFilterFactory`) that are different from what we saw in the `text_en` definition.

 ```
 $ curl localhost:8983/solr/bibdata/schema/fieldtypes/text_cjk